 On March 14, the day before Bo’s firing was announced, Chinese Premier Wen Jiabao told reporters in Beijing’s Great Hall of the People that China in the late 1970s had taken a decisive turn away from the politics of the Cultural Revolution.
 Wen said China risked a return of the Cultural Revolution -- where millions of people were persecuted by Chairman Mao’s Red Guards -- unless the country continued to pursue political change.

-Allegations of murder and treason among top officials is reminiscent of Cultural Revolution politics, said Nicholas Howson, a law professor at the University of Michigan in Ann Arbor and a former managing partner at Paul Weiss Rifkind Wharton & Garrison LLP (1178L) in Beijing.
+Allegations of murder and treason among top officials is reminiscent of Cultural Revolution politics, said Nicholas Howson, a law professor at the University of Michigan in Ann Arbor and a former managing partner at Paul Weiss Rifkind Wharton & Garrison LLP (1178L:US) in Beijing.
 Mao’s top lieutenant Lin Biao was killed when his British-made jet crashed in Mongolia in 1971 as he was apparently trying to flee the country after a failed coup attempt against Mao.

 Bo’s case goes beyond those of two other Politburo members jailed in the past two decades -- former Beijing party boss Chen Xitong and former Shanghai party boss Chen Liangyu -- whose cases centered around corruption, not murder, Howson said.